Algeria entry requirements for United States passport holders

 Frequently asked questions

-No. There is no visa on arrival for US passport holders.
-You must obtain a visa from an Algerian embassy or consulate before traveling.
+No. U.S. citizens cannot get a visa on arrival.
+You must obtain a visa from an Algerian embassy or consulate before you travel.
+There is no exception for tourism or business.

-Fees vary by embassy and visa type.
-As of 2026, expect to pay around $100–$160 for a single-entry tourist visa.
-Check the specific embassy's website for current fees.
+Fees vary by the type of visa (single-entry, multiple-entry) and the embassy.
+As of 2026, expect to pay roughly $100–$160 for a single-entry tourist visa.
+Contact the embassy for the exact fee — it's non-refundable.

-No. Tourist visas are not extendable.
-You must leave before the visa expires.
-Overstaying can result in fines or difficulties with future travel.
+No. Algerian visas are not extendable.
+You must leave the country before your visa expires.
+Overstaying can result in fines, detention, or a ban on future entry.
+Plan your stay carefully.

 Official sources